How to Tell If Someone Else Is Using Your Twitter Account

 Staying safe online is essential nowadays because you never know when your privacy might be jeopardized.
 Someone could specifically target you, or you could, unfortunately, download a bad virus to your devices and social media accounts.

 When it comes to preemptive security measures, the general rule of thumb is to never share your username and password with anyone.
-Not even if a third-party app promises that to get you more followers or that it’s somehow for your own good.
+Not even if a third-party app promises to get you more followers or that it’s somehow for your own good.

 You should also keep in mind that Twitter will never ask you to send your password via DM or even via email.
 Also, when Twitter registers a new login, whether it’s a new device or a new IP address, it will send you an email notification.

-So, you’ll know to react immediately if you have to.
+You’ll know to react immediately if you have to.
 The notification of a new login will also appear on your Twitter web portal home page to alert you.

 Change Your Password